MyPortugalHoliday.com

 Saint Isabel and her roses

-Queen Isabel was beatified in 1526 and, according to legend, her coffin inside the tomb at the Santa Clara-a-Nova Monastery, smells of roses.
+Queen Isabel was beatified in 1526 and, as local tradition holds, her coffin inside the tomb at the Mosteiro de Santa Clara-a-Nova is said to emit the fragrance of roses.

 Travel to Coimbra

-Coimbra has excellent public transport connections, being served by the main north-south (Lisbon to Porto) railway and as bus hub for the entire region.
+Coimbra enjoys excellent public transport connections, serving as a major stop on the main north-south railway line and functioning as a bus hub for the entire region.

 Related articles: Lisbon to CoimbraPorto to Coimbra